Ephasme/treasure-map/README.md

 I was happy to do this test.
 I hope it will please you and comfort your idea that I'm worthy of you interest.

-Please don't hesitate to give me feedback I will listen it carefully.
+Please don't hesitate to give me feedback I will listen to it carefully.